 3-4 tablespoons brandy or whiskey or whatever you like

 These cookies have no eggs and no dairy.
 A reader helpfully suggested substituting agave syrup for a vegan cookie.

 Pour into the dry mixture and blend quickly and very lightly with your hands.
 If you over-mix or knead it, the oil will seep out of the dough.
 Be quick, decisive, casual.

 a little cinnamon, a spoon full of sugar, a little booze to moisten

 Now take a piece the size of a walnut, flatten it into a disc, and put a little nut mixture in the middle.
 Seal the dough around it into an oval, and mark with a cake cutter or fork or anything to make decorative indentations to hold the syrup.

 Bake at 180 C/375 F for 22-25 minutes, until deep golden.
 They will lighten first, then darken again.
 Hot from the oven, put them into the syrup- bottom side down, then after a minute turn them over and leave them ten minutes.
 (Most recipes say ten seconds).
 Then let them drain on a rack.

 They will be wet and sticky, but still crispy at first.
 The syrup will gradually seep into every crumb.
 Give them a few hours.

 These rich cookies are eggless and butterless.
-Unlike so many classic holiday treats, these are perfect for Orthodox religious fasts, for vegans, and for those allergic to dairy or eggs.
+Unlike so many classic holiday treats, these are perfect for Orthodox religious fasts, for vegans when you use agave instead of honey, and for those allergic to dairy or eggs.